-- Highest performance across all IO profiles-ideal for mixed small and large file workloads - Scalable capacity-start as small as 15TB and scale to exabytes in a single namespace - Strong security-keep data safe from threat or rogue actors with strong encryption and granular access control management - Hybrid Cloud-burst to all the major cloud providers for compute agility or run natively in the cloud - Backup-push backups straight to private or public cloud for long term retention - Best economics-combine flash and disk for best cost at scale
+- Highest performance across all IO profiles ideal for mixed small and large file workloads - Scalable capacity start as small as 15TB and scale to hundreds of petabytes in a single namespace - Strong security keep data safe from threat or rogue actors with encryption and authentication - Hybrid Cloud burst to all the major cloud providers for compute agility or run natively in the cloud - Backup push backups straight to private or public cloud for long term retention - Best economics combine flash and disk for best cost at scale

-WekaFS Architecture
+WekaFS ARCHITECTURE

-WEKA's parallel file system is designed to provide a cloud-like experience, whether you run your applications on-premises or plan to move them to the cloud.
+WEKA's parallel file system is designed to provide a cloud-like experience, whether you run your applications onpremises or plan to move them to the cloud.
 WekaFS provides a seamless transition to the cloud and back.